 - Hepatic steatosis

-If you lived or worked at Camp Lejeune during the aforementioned timeframe and you were later diagnosed with one of the above conditions, you might be eligible to pursue a claim against the federal government.
+If you lived or worked at Camp Lejeune during the aforementioned timeframe and were later diagnosed with one of the above conditions, you might be eligible to pursue a claim against the federal government.
 You should speak with an attorney to determine whether you qualify.

 The Camp Lejeune Justice Act of 2022